Product-Design Startup Quirky Gets $6 Million in VC Funding

 Quirky turns the standard product design process on its head–think of it as collaborative product development.
 Here’s how it works:

-Bestoutcome for you, the inventor: Your idea gets produced.
-Worst outcome: free advice andfeedback.
+outcome for you, the inventor: Your idea gets produced.
+Worst outcome: free advice and

-Quirky’s own team of industrial designers are the ones initiallyvetting the ideas and choosing the ones to be mocked up as renderings.These are then put back in front of the Quirky community for further vettingand refinement.
-Finally, if a concept wins out over competing ideas ina public vote, anyone gets a chance to pre-order the product.
-Onceenough pre-orders are secured, the product goes in for limited-runproduction.

 Quirky originally started just nine months ago with $1.6 million gathered from friends and family of its apple-cheeked, 23-year-old founder, Ben Kaufman.
 (More on him in a second.)
 The new funds are earmarked for construction of a full-scale rapid prototyping shop, a global sales force and retail distribution, 24-hour design and engineering, and new interactive tools for the site.
 Kaufman will remain as founder and CEO, but he’ll of course be joined with some VC types: Mitch Lowe, who founded and ran Jumpstart Automotive Media, will be serving chairman of the board and will have a day-to-day management role; and James D. Robinson IV of RRE Ventures will serve on the board as well.
 RRE is, like Quirky, based in New York.
 They led the financing round, with additional cash coming from unnamed angels and three other VC firms: Village Ventures, Contour Venture Partners, and Lowercase Capital.